 - 45 Contrary to its importance in decision making, ethics remain a minor course within data literacy. - 46 They rarely play the central role that is required.
 Most of the current frameworks that do consider - 47 data ethics as important then lack concrete applicable topics in their curricula.
-They rarely - 48 are concrete and give hints to educators on how exactly they can apply ethics in data literacy - 49 programs. - 50 For example, Heidrich et. al. introduce ethics as a side competency in their framework [14]. - 51 In the study from Wolff et al, they identify through card sorting that professionals see ethical - 52 competence as highly relevant within data literacy, but do not give further examples on what - asked professionals understand by this [5].
-In Grillenberges and Romeikes approach to create a - data literacy Competency Model based of Risdale et al, they introduce their competencies along - 55 the data management cylce and divide them into process and content-oriented competencies - [15].
+They rarely - are concrete and give hints to educators on how exactly they can apply ethics in data literacy - 49 programs. - 50 For example, Heidrich et al. introduce ethics as a side competency in their framework [11]. - 51 In the study from Wolff et al., they identify through card sorting that professionals see ethical - 52 competence as highly relevant within data literacy, but do not give further examples on what - asked professionals understand by this [1].
+Card sorting is a user research technique used to help - evaluate the information by having participants organize topics into categories that make sense - 55 to them.
+In Grillenberges and Romeikes approach to create a data literacy Competency Model - based of Risdale et al., they introduce their competencies along the data management cylce and divide them into process and content-oriented competencies [12].
 They introduce a layer called ethics, but do not connect it visibly with the introduced competencies or exemplify it.
-Schüller et al introduce a comprehensive data literacy framework 57 considering both comprehensive and selective competencies along a data value chain [2].
-In 58 their model ethics is pushed to the side of the framework and is seen as a separate ethics literacy.
-59 A general guideline with data processing can be understood in the FAIR principles that ...
-60 (Source).
-The FAIR principles are findability, accessibility, interoperability, and reusability 61 (FAIR) [16] .
-They were introduced by and function as However 62 Closest to concrete examples in ethics is the research team around Giese.
-They introduce ethics 63 as part of the transparency and awareness pillar [13].
-This pillar is one of three other pillars and 64 additionally includes a law and technical component.
-The ethical pillar in the concept of Giese 65 et al was introduced through real-world examples and thinking and pairing exercises [13].
-66 In their example, they introduce a case from twitter, which indicates the importance of (social) 67 media understanding, when it comes to ethics in data literacy.
-The example of Giese's application 68 of ethics reveals that ethics within data literacy is often connected to other literacy types.
-This 69 might be the reason why Schüller et. al. frameworks introduce ethics as an additional literacy in 70 their concept.
-71 Ethical considerations in data literacy should be seen as a core element for all subsequent decision 72 making.
-They should not merely be applied at some point in the process, but always remain in the 73 core of a data literacy concept.
-Regardless of the data processing step aside from the how there 74 should always also be the question of the why.
-As ethical questions require the consideration of 75 a wide range of stakeholders and other fields, therefore ethical questions are usually overlapping 76 with other literacy concepts.
+Schüller 58 et al. introduce a comprehensive data literacy framework considering both comprehensive and 59 selective competencies along a data value chain [10].
+In their model ethics is pushed to the side 60 of the framework and is seen as a separate ethics literacy.
+61 A general guideline with data processing can be understood in the FAIR principles that ...
+62 (Source).
+The FAIR principles are findability, accessibility, interoperability, and reusability 64 (FAIR) [13].
+They were introduced by and function as However Closest to concrete examples in ethics is the research team around Giese.
+They introduce ethics 65 as part of the transparency and awareness pillar [9].
+This pillar is one of three other pillars and 66 additionally includes a law and technical component.
+The ethical pillar in the concept of Giese 67 et al. was introduced through real-world examples and thinking and pairing exercises [9].
+68 In their example, they introduce a case from twitter, which indicates the importance of (social) 69 media understanding, when it comes to ethics in data literacy.
+The example of Giese's application 70 of ethics reveals that ethics within data literacy is often connected to other literacy types.
+This 71 might be the reason why Schüller et al.frameworks introduce ethics as an additional literacy in 72 their concept.
+73 Ethical considerations in data literacy should be seen as a core element for all subsequent decision 74 making.
+They should not merely be applied at some point in the process, but always remain in the 75 core of a data literacy concept.
+Regardless of the data processing step aside from the how there 76 should always also be the question of the why.
+As ethical questions require the consideration of 77 a wide range of stakeholders and other fields, therefore ethical questions are usually overlapping 78 with other literacy concepts.

-78 3 Method focus group study
+80 3 Method focus group study